UkiDLucas/Lidar_Obstacle_Detection_SFND313/README.md

 - fixing bugs
 - Cleaning and adding documentation to the code
-- Still getting bad result Clustering found 0 and took 0 milliseconds
+- Still getting bad result pclClustering found 0 and took 0 milliseconds

 ###